resource-watch/slate/source/includes/api/_query.md

 In order to retrieve data from the datasets it is possible to query in the SQL or Feature Service languages to the API.

 It is possible to refer to the dataset using its table name, its slug  or just its id.
-Two different endpoints are providedand the sql query can be provided via query parameters or in the body of a POST request.
+Two different endpoints are provided (under under the dataset path and a generic one) and the sql query can be provided via query parameters or in the body of a POST request.

 ```shell
 curl -i -H 'Authorization: Bearer your-token>' -H 'Content-Type: application/json' -XPOST 'http://api.resourcewatch.org/v1/query/<dataset_id>/' -d '{